Lamonin/UILineDrawer/README.md

 * **2D UI Space Only**

   Mesh generation is designed specifically for the Canvas (XY plane).
-Modifying Z values may lead to unexpected results.

-* **Spline Dependency**

-  The implementation is tightly coupled to `Unity.Splines`.

 * **Performance Trade-off**